 - Confirm that you have filled out the Return Shipping Information

-- If all is completed, will provide you with a Initial Inspection Card (needed for the next step) and your Finalist Medal
+- If all is completed, will provide you with an Initial Inspection Card (needed for the next step), you Finalist Certificate, and your Finalist Medal

 Step 5 - Display and Safety Inspection (Initial Project Inspection)

-At the Forms Check/Return Shipping step, you will be provided with the Display and Safety Initial Inspection Card.
-This will have your project ID,name, and project barcode printed on it (please be sure that you are provided the correct card.)
+At the Shipping & Receiving step, you will be provided with the Display and Safety Initial Inspection Card.
+This will have your project ID, name, and project barcode printed on it (please be sure that you are provided the correct card.)

 - Take the Initial Inspection Card to the Display & Safety Inspection area at the HUB to notify them that you are ready for inspection.
 They will take your Initial Inspection card and process them in the order they are received.

 - If there is no volunteer that can assist you when you first arrive, return to your booth immediately and wait for a Display and Safety Inspection volunteer to inspect your project.
 This inspection must be conducted with the finalist(s) of the project and cannot be done by an adult or another member of the Official Party.

 - When the inspector arrives, he/she will go through a checklist that reflects the Intel ISEF Display and Safety Regulations of the International Rules.
 An additional D&S checklist guide is available.

 - As your project is inspected, the inspector will check off the appropriate boxes on your Approval Form that you must vertically display at your booth.
 The inspector either will either note infractions on the Initial Inspection Card or will sign off on the Approval Form, indicating approval of the project.